WestDRI/wgpages/content/pythonhpc.md

 but do we have the best-performing Python code?

-Next we'll try to speed up our code with NumExpr expression evaluator, in which simple mathematical / NumPy expressions can be parsed and then evaluated using compiled C code.
+Next we'll try to speed up our code with NumExpr expression evaluator, in which simple mathematical / NumPy expressions can be parsed and then evaluated using *compiled C code*.
 NumExpr has an added benefit in that you can do this evaluation with multiple threads in parallel.
 But first we should talk about threads and processes.